JoeyBrar/agentseal-mcp/README.md

 [![agentseal-mcp MCP server](https://glama.ai/mcp/servers/JoeyBrar/agentseal-mcp/badges/card.svg)](https://glama.ai/mcp/servers/JoeyBrar/agentseal-mcp)

 MCP server for [AgentSeal](https://agentseal.io).
-Verifiable action logs for AI agents, using SHA-256 hash chains.
+Tamper-proof audit logs for AI agents, using SHA-256 hash chains.

 Every agent action is recorded in a hash chain.
 With this, you can actually prove to your clients that your agent did what it said it did.